 - Whip the mixture only until it thickens to the consistency of melted ice cream.
-If you whip it to medium stiff peaks, when it warms up, it won’t melt like regular ice cream.
-It will pretty much just turned into whipped cream.
+If you whip it to medium-stiff peaks, when it warms up, it won’t melt like regular ice cream.
+It will pretty much just turn into whipped cream.
 By “under-whipping,” you get a denser foam and it will melt more like standard churned ice cream without sacrificing any mouthfeel.
 And I promise your mixins won’t sink to the bottom.

 So, my new “universal no churn ice cream procedure” now looks like this: